zestzero/babe-note-tauri-app/README.md

 # babe-note-tauri-app

+> Still in progress and super early stage!

 The goal is to create a cross platform note integrated with local RAG LLM.

 ## Recommended IDE Setup